 Obliged to protect its diversity of plants and animals under national and European law, the Dutch government launched a strategic plan this year designed to decrease the total amount of nitrogen deposition in the country’s 160 nature reserves protected within the European “Nature 2000” network.
 Munters says the government will spend 60 million to 80 million euros per year to reduce nitrogen deposition in the reserves and restore the sites.

 The Dutch scheme includes some radical measures.
 From 2016 on, workers with excavators will move into some nature reserves to remove topsoil containing excess nitrogen, says Imke Boerma from Staatsbosbeheer, the Dutch agency in charge of nature reserves.
-He cautions that taking
+He cautions that taking nitrogen out of nature reserve will only show effects if there is a sustained long-term effort.

 For each of the five million people in Denmark, there are four pigs on Danish farms.